 Nautilus Yachting has always been proud to offer excellent customer care.
 As agents we work closely with our fleets to be able to offer the best options to you the client.
 This will vary from booking to booking and depends on your departure date, fleet supplier and circumstances.

 If your flight is booked through us and is cancelled or changed we will get in touch.
-If you have booked your own flights and they are cancelled or changed please get in touch and we will do our utmost to make alternative charter arrangements.
+If you have booked your own flights and they are cancelled please get in touch as alternative flights could be available.

-If you can’t travel due to illness or restrictions please get in touch and we’ll be happy to see if amendment options are available to your charter.
+If you can’t travel due to illness or restrictions please get in touch and we’ll be happy to see what options are available to you.
 However you may be able to claim on your travel insurance if this is the case.